seeingtreesintheforest/Compressed-Rule-Ensembles/README.md

 ![RuleCre](https://user-images.githubusercontent.com/88620679/128714592-25eb0992-20ac-4769-b20b-53872901ef5c.PNG)
 ![RulesPRE](https://user-images.githubusercontent.com/88620679/128714606-58a96491-e05c-4b39-8aae-27ddc40b5982.PNG)

+First of all, CRE produces significantly less rules, with on average lower number of conditions, which is partly due to the penalization of extra conditions.
+Secondly, it is interesting to note that the only rules with 3 conditions left in the CRE model (mass & pedi & plas) also appear 7 times in the RuleFit output.
+This

 # Influence of the tree generating process, using Random Forest to generate the trees:
 In the following shown is CRE-I-RF which uses the CRE-I settings but random forests to generate the decision rules: